 Congress passed a second stimulus payment package in December 2020.
 The new checks are for up to $600 per person and $600 per child under 17.
 Those who file joint returns will get up to $1,200.
 The calculator below will display the amount you can expect to get, depending on your income and whether you have children under 17.

-Some examples: A family of four earning $140,000 received a check for $3,400.
-A single mother with one child making $100,000 received $1,700.
-A 70-year-old retiree whose only income is Social Security received $1,200.
+Some examples: A family of four earning $140,000 will receive a second stimulus check for $2,400.
+A single mother who makes $90,000 per year and has one child and will receive $450.
+A 70-year-old retiree whose only income is Social Security will receive $600.

 What about children?
-Parents should get an extra $500 for each child who hasn't reached age 17 (anyone who qualifies for the child tax credit), with no limit on the number of children.
-Most parents claim their 17-, 18-, and 19-year-olds on their tax return, but these children are counted as "other dependents," and parents will not get an additional $500 for these children in their stimulus check.
-Despite this, these teenagers will not be able to collect a stimulus check on their own as long as they are claimed as "other dependents" on their parents' tax return.
+Parents should get an extra $600 for each child who hasn't reached age 17 (anyone who qualifies for the child tax credit), with no limit on the number of children.
+Most parents claim their 17-, 18-, and 19-year-olds on their tax return, but these children are counted as "other dependents," and parents will not get an additional $600 for these children in their stimulus check.
+Despite this, these teenagers will still not be able to collect a stimulus check on their own as long as they are claimed as "other dependents" on their parents' tax return.

 What about people who don't pay taxes?
-There is no requirement that you paid taxes in 2018 or 2019.
-This means that even those people whose only source of income is Social Security retirement or disability benefits, Supplemental Security Income (SSI), or veterans benefits are eligible for the $1,200 payment.
+There is no requirement that you paid taxes in 2019 or 2020.
+This means that even those people whose only source of income is Social Security retirement or disability benefits, Supplemental Security Income (SSI), or veterans benefits are eligible for the $600 payment.
 (And for eligibility purposes, the stimulus check won't count as income to SSI or veterans benefits recipients, and won't count as resources unless an SSI recipient has money left over from the check 12 months after receiving it.)

 What about people receiving unemployment?
 Those collecting unemployment benefits are eligible to receive the stimulus payment.

-Higher-income earners will get less than $1,200 per person, and higher-income families will get less than $500 per child.
+Higher-income earners will get less than $600 per person, and higher-income families will get less than $600 per child.